Catalyze Awards

 - Project abstract (750 character limit)

-- Project narrative including project rationale, project description, significance and impact (3,000 character limit)
+- Project narrative: include project rationale, project description, significance and impact (3,000 character limit)

-- Relevance to the goals of the Institute for Social Transformation (1,000 character limit)
+- Relevance to the goals of the Institute (1,000 character limit)

 - Budget (PDF)